ImBonana/BananaPlus/README.md

 import "lib_name" as lib

-// To access the variable from other file you need to add the 'public' keyword public let a = "You Can See Me"
+// To access the variable from other file you need to add the 'public' keyword public let a = "You can see me"

 // You can add 'private' keyword before
-// By default, all variables are private private let b = "You cannot see me"
+// By default, all variables are private private let b = "You can't see me"

 // you can to the same to function
 ```